 Phone: 978-353-7600 x225

 The North Central Massachusetts Development Corporation (NCMDC) is a non-profit with the mission of creating jobs and improving the economy of North Central Massachusetts.
 The NCMDC is the lead economic development organization for the region and acts as a connector, facilitator and partner.
-From businesses looking to start, expand or to those looking to relocate to North Central Massachusetts, let us be your primary resource.
+From businesses looking to start, expand or to those looking to relocate to North Central Massachusetts, let NCMDC be the primary resource.
 The NCMDC is staffed by experienced professionals with extensive backgrounds in economic development; banking and finance; and government affairs.
-For more information, please visit www.northcentralmass.com or www.ncmedc.com.
+For more information, please visit www.northcentralmass.com or http://northcentralmass.com/overview/

 Pittsfield Economic Development Authority (PEDA)

 PEDA, owner/operator of the William Stanley Business Park, is a local economic development organization representing Pittsfield, Massachusetts.
 The City of Pittsfield is centrally located along the Western boarder of the State, in the beautiful rolling hills of the Berkshires, where residents enjoy a great quality of life.
 Pittsfield offers an excellent opportunity for growing and relocating businesses to take advantage of state and local government incentives…without the higher costs associated with a larger metropolitan area.
 PEDA can help businesses succeed.